wordofwarning/wordofwarning.org/current/2020-springsummer/gerald/index.md

 *Presented by* Royal Exchange Theatre*,* Contact *+* Word of Warning

 #### In Brief
-"*Who would you rather pray to?
-Beyoncé or white Jesus?*"<br><br>A daring + unapologetic examination of religion, pop culture + Black representation.
+*Who would you rather pray to?
+Beyoncé or white Jesus?*<br><br>A daring + unapologetic examination of religion, pop culture + Black representation.

 #### Venue + Booking Details
 Dates: Thursday 19, Friday 20 + Saturday 21 March 2020, 7.30pm